7Ragnarok7/DEDMAP/README.md

 $ ./uninstall.sh
 ```
 ### Highlights :-
- -
- -
- -
+ - Packed with lots of additional features all in one place.
- -
+ - Supports IP-RANGES (1.1.1.1-100)
+ - Supports Sweep Scanning (Ping Sweep)
+ - Has a turbo mode (lan mode) for sweep scanning.
+The turbo mode can be used both in lan and wan but it is recommended to use only in lan as it may decrease the accuracy of the scan in a wan network.
+ - Is clever.
+Scans only the live targets is a sweep scan in combined with other scans.
+ - Is flexible.
+Multiple scanning options can be combined together based on requirements.
- -
+ - Supports Verbose mode
+ - Supports Writing the Output to a file.
+ - Supports various port specification options
+ - Is colorful.
+Provides colored event based visual responses.

 ### Usage :-

 ```sh
 $ dedmap [--option(s)] [target(s)]
 ```
-Usage: dedmap [--option(s)] [target(s)]

-By default a tcp scan will be performed if no options are provided.
+ - By default a tcp scan will be performed if no options are provided.
--t option must be exclusively used if any other option is used like -v
+ - -t option must be exclusively used if any other option is used like -v
-By default the well-known top 1024 ports will be scanned if no ports are specified.
+ - By default the well-known top 1024 ports will be scanned if no ports are specified.
-Long Options (--<options>) have more priority.
+ - Long Options (--<options>) have more priority.

-Options:
+### Options: :-
--h, --help              show this help message and exit
+ - -h, --help              show this help message and exit
--v, --verbose           run in verbose mode
+ - -v, --verbose           run in verbose mode
--d, --dns               performs a dns lookup
+ - -d, --dns               performs a dns lookup
--r, --rdns				performs a reverse dns lookup
+ - -r, --rdns				performs a reverse dns lookup
--p, --port<port(s)>     only scan specified port(s)
+ - -p, --port<port(s)>     only scan specified port(s)
-                        Ex: -p 21; -p 21,22,23;
+ -                       Ex: -p 21; -p 21,22,23;
-                        -p user; (scan user ports from 1024 to 49151)
+ -                      -p user; (scan user ports from 1024 to 49151)
-                        -p private; (scan private ports from 49152 to 65535)
+ -                       -p private; (scan private ports from 49152 to 65535)
-                        -p all; (scan all ports from 0 to 65535)
+ -                       -p all; (scan all ports from 0 to 65535)
--t, --tcp               perform a tcp scan (default scan if NO OPTIONS ARE specified)
+ - -t, --tcp               perform a tcp scan (default scan if NO OPTIONS ARE specified)
--u, --udp               perform a udp scan (NOT WORKING PRESENTLY!!!!)
+ - -u, --udp               perform a udp scan (NOT WORKING PRESENTLY!!!!)
--s, --sweep             perform a sweep scan
+ - -s, --sweep             perform a sweep scan
--m, --mode<wan/lan>     select the mode for sweep scan (default = wan)
+ - -m, --mode<wan/lan>     select the mode for sweep scan (default = wan)
-                        Select lan mode(turbo mode) for better scanning speeds (upto 10x)
+ -                       Select lan mode(turbo mode) for better scanning speeds (upto 10x)
-                        It is recommended to use the turbo mode only on a lan network
+ -                       It is recommended to use the turbo mode only on a lan network
-                        as it might result loss of accuracy in wan networks
+ -                       as it might result loss of accuracy in wan networks
-                        Ex: -sm lan; -sm wan;
+ -                       Ex: -sm lan; -sm wan;
--w, --write<filename>   writes the results in a file
+ - -w, --write<filename>   writes the results in a file
-                        Ex: -w report.txt
+ -                       Ex: -w report.txt

 ### Examples :-